nmmarquez/spatial_epi/project/final_project.md

 correlation, the association between observed covariates and the outcome of interest may be better understood.
-Not accounting for this spatial correlation could lead to biased estimates of the parameter of interest or underestimation of the standard errors/posterior standard deviations(cite).
+Not accounting for this spatial correlation could lead to biased estimates of the parameter of interest or underestimation of the standard errors/posterior standard deviations(1,5).

-On the other hand adding a spatially correlated random effect can also have negative consequences when the underlying process does not have spatially correlated error terms.
+On the other hand adding a spatially correlated random effect can also have negative consequences when the underlying process does not have spatially correlated error terms(4).
 The spatially correlated error term can account for much of the variation that the covariates would normally and there for bias results for those parameters towards the null.
 Justification for the use (or non use) of spatial terms can often be difficult to argue and their